-Hear what CEEBJ interfaith family members are saying:
+Hear what Emanu-El interfaith family members are saying:

 Our congregational life is enriched by our members who come to us with different faiths and religious backgrounds.
 We welcome your entire family.
 Both Jewish and non-Jewish partners are considered members if they so choose.